mogranjm/gcp_api/README.md

 This is the meat of the data pipeline.
 Here, we use a Python script to query the GoodWe Solar API for the previous hour's production data of the configured solar inverter.
 The data returned from the API is filtered, processed and appended to a file stored in a Cloud Storage bucket.
 ~~~
 gcloud functions deploy get-solar-data \                    # gcloud cli command to deploy a cloud function with the name "get-solar-data"
     --runtime=python39                                      # language the function is written in
-    --trigger-topic=get-hourly-solar-data-trigger   # function trigger (our pubsub topic)
+    --trigger-topic=trigger-get-solar-data                  # function trigger (our pubsub topic)
+    --source=gs://solar-storage-service/source/code.zip     # source code location
-    --entrypoint=main                               # name of the function as defined in main.py (if python)
+    --entry-point=get_current_solar_data                    # name of the function as defined in main.py (if python)
 ~~~

 ### GOODWE Solar API